w3f/polkadot-wiki-mkdocs/docs/explore/community-and-contributors/community.md

 Below are the most essential links to the community channels for Polkadot and Kusama.

-caution
+!!!caution
     Keep in mind that no admin or moderator will ever DM you for any reason whatsoever without prior contact and anyone doing so is likely trying to scam you.